neonzoul/Portfolio/2. User API Key Management/README.md

 ## ⚡ The Blueprint

 "Building upon the foundational CRUD patterns of the [Agile Management API](https://github.com/neonzoul/Sub-Projects/tree/master/Agile%20Menagement%20API)..."<br>
-This project tackles the next critical layer for any real-world application: secure, user-specific access.
-It's a blueprint for how I approach building not just features, but the secure infrastructure that powers them.
+This project tackles the next critical layer for any real-world application: secure, user-specific access....It serves as the security and access-control blueprint required to turn a feature set into a trustworthy, multi-user application.

 <img src="./asset/docs.webp" alt="Document Display On Browser." width="800">
 <img src="./asset/app_db.webp" alt="Database Display." width="800">